 Cover At Night

-Make sure you regularly clean and disinfect your parrot’s habitat.
-This should be done with a parrot-safe bleach solution.
-Once the area has been sanitized, be sure to replace the liner in the cage weekly, if not more often.
+Once the area has been sanitized, replace the liner in the cage weekly, if not more often.
 Water and food dishes should be changed and cleaned daily, and toys should be washed regularly.

-Likewise, be sure to clean your hands after you hold the bird.
-According to Veterinary Clinics: Exotic Animal Practice, parrots can have viral, bacterial, fungal, and parasitic diseases on them without showing symptoms.
-To keep yourself and the bird healthy, always promote cleanliness.
+Wash your hands after handling the conure.
+According to Veterinary Clinics: Exotic Animal Practice, parrots can have viral, bacterial, fungal, and parasitic diseases without showing symptoms.

-Conures will bathe themselves if given access to water.
-You can place your bird in the sink and turn on the faucet so it can take a shower.
-You can also provide it with a washing bowl twice or more a week, and it’ll do the rest.
+You can place a conure in the sink and turn on the faucet so it can take a shower.
+You can also provide it with a washing bowl 3-4 times per week, and it’ll take care of the rest.

-Molting is a natural part of your conure’s life.
-It’s important to anticipate and prepare for this, so you can relieve any stress or discomfort the parrot experiences.
-The first molt will take place when your bird is 8-10 months old, lasting 2 months from start until finish.
-After that, it will happen once a year.
+Molting is a natural part of a conure’s life.
+The first molt occurs when your bird is 8-10 months old, lasting 2 months from start until finish.
+After that, it’ll happen once or twice a year.

-Your conure will be feeling itchy due to new feathers growing in.
-You can help by lightly spraying the bird with water to lessen the itchiness.
-You can also feed the conure food rich in protein, as it will help the new feathers grow in.
+A conure will feel itchy due to new feathers growing in.
+You can lightly spray the conure with water to lessen the itchiness.
+You can also feed the conure food rich in protein to help new feathers grow.

 Common Health Problems